pulumi/pulumi/docs/metadata.md

 * `default`: A default value to be supplied if the caller doesn't supply one.
 * `optional`: If `true`, this property can be omitted at creation time.
 * `readonly`: If `true`, this property cannot be set on a resource after provisioning, without recreating it.
+* `perturbs`: If `true`, this property can be set after provisioning, but doing so "perturbs" the live service.

 For example: